 The De la Haye Ensemble consists of a piano trio but also performs as a duo or in other line-ups.
 The ensemble can count on the commitment of the following excellent and experienced musicians.

-In her native South Korea, she played violin concertos by Mozart, Lalo and Saint-Saëns from a young age.
-After her study violin at Ewha University in Seoul, she became increasingly interested in chamber music.
+In her native South Korea JeongSun played at a young age as a soloist with several symphonic orchestras.
+After her violin study at Ewha University in Seoul, she became increasingly interested in chamber music.
 In 2005 she obtained a master’s degree in chamber music at the Conservatory of Rotterdam with Ilya Grubert and Thijs Kramer.
-To develop further, she took master classes with Pavel Vernikov, Gordan Nikolitch, Rainer Honeck and Guido Deneve.
-She has participated in international music festivals in Finland, the United States, Italy, France, the Netherlands and Austria.
-JeongSun worked for several years with various orchestras such as Concerto Rotterdam, Sinfonia Rotterdam, the Orchestra of the Netherlands Opera in Amsterdam and the Orchestra of the Low Countries in Belgium.
-Since 2008 JeongSun has been concertmaster of the String Ensemble Entente Cordiale.
-She is currently a member of the Antwerp Baroque Ensemble and active in chamber music groups.
+To develop her interest further she participated in masterclasses and international music festivals in Finland, the United States, Italy, France, the Netherlands and Austria with famous violin masters.
+JeongSun worked for several years with various orchestras.
+Since 2008 she has been concertmaster of the string ensemble Entente Cordiale.
+She is active in chamber music groups both classical and baroque.
 Since 2019 she has been committed to the De la Haye Ensemble.

 Daan De Vos